The Role of Empathy and Sympathy in Coaching

 Finding the Right Coach

-The right coach knows the power of being empathetic and understands when it’s appropriate to be sympathetic.
+The right coach knows the power of empathy and understands when it’s appropriate to be sympathetic and empathetic.

 To learn more about our elite team of coaches, click here.